ehaavindberman/bgshade/README.md

 To access the detailed help files you can run `help bgshade` in your Stata window.

-For those who don't know, Stata is a statistical programming language used widely by Economists and something I have become pretty good at.
-However, Stata is not the most flexible tool for graphics.
-Specifically, there are not options to shade regions of a graph effectively, so I took on the challenge along with a friend of mine to work around this.
+For those who don't know, Stata is a statistical programming language used widely by Economists.
+In Stata there are not options to shade regions of a graph effectively.
+Bgshade fixes this issue.

 On its surface, bgshade is a command that takes a dummy variable in a Stata dataset and adds shading to the areas where that dummy variable = 1.
 We extended this to include the following features: pre-coded NBER recession shading; horizontal or vertical shaded regions; separate styling for more than one shaded region; and adding shaded regions and their labels to the legend if asked.